-That being said I really love having a back yard now and even though it’s full of melting snow it’s lovely to sit and watch the birds.
-The boyfriend knows lots about birds and it’s been fascinating watching and learning about them.
+That being said I really love having a backyard now and even though it’s full of melting snow it’s lovely to sit and watch the birds.
+The boyfriend knows a lot about birds and it’s been fascinating watching and learning about them.

 That’s what made the bird tree blog hop seem so timely for me!
 When I saw the panel of birds in Tracy Lizotte‘s collection for Elizabeth’s Studio I knew these were panels I could work with.

 But what to make?
 Well, after some brainstorming I ended up deciding to make (*drum roll please*) blocks!

 Totally random, I know, but I wanted to make something new and challenge myself with a different set of skills than I usually use.
 Not to mention a little inspired by the 6 weeks of softies posts over at Sew Mama Sew and the perfect size of these panels for this project.

 This is not the first time I’ve made a fabric block but I got to do my favorite thing while making these blocks: I failed.